OSU-BMBL/Supercoil/README.md

 #### Environment
 Linux system is recommended.
-Ubuntu Ubuntu 18.04.2 LTS is used for testing.
+Ubuntu 18.04.2 LTS is used for testing.

 #### Installation